Cloud-PG/Handson-Openstack/README.md

 First Example (web server)<a name="web-server"></a>
 =========

-1. Gain access to second virtual machine (or the first one if only one created).
+1. Gain access to second virtual machine.
 2. Install web-server (nginx).
 3. Download tarball with handson website.
 4. Open the necessary ports.
 5. Go to browser and verify installation.

+### Solution

+...

 Advanced Examples<a name="advanced"></a>
 =========